ififfy/flipflip/docs/effects.md

 This section controls the scene's audio component.
 It also contains the audio controls while playing.
 "Tick" means the audio file will play/restart at a certain interval.
 * Add audio files to loop or "tick".
-* For "Tick", choose to play the audio track at a constant rate (ms), random, or in a wave.
+* For "Tick", choose to play the audio track at a constant rate (ms), random, in a wave, or with the scene
 * Control the volume of each track.

 ## Video Controls